Startling new study shows sharp increase among younger people

 This study, done by the American Cancer Society and published in the Journal of the National Cancer Institute, found that someone born in 1990 has twice the risk of developing early colon cancer as someone born in 1950.
 This same someone has four times the risk of developing early rectal cancer.

 While the study did not point to specific causes for its findings, unhealthy lifestyle habits were pegged as likely factors in the increase of colorectal cancers among younger people.
 Obesity, inactivity, poor eating habits and smoking may all be culprits in the alarming trend.

-On a local level, Dr. Mark said his practice has seen an increase in younger people getting colonoscopies.
-Speaking anecdotally, he indicated most of these tests were done because of symptoms reported by patients.
 Most tests on younger individuals have been negative for cancer, but in a surprising number of cases large polyps were found and removed.

 Most young adults are tested for colon cancer only after symptoms develop.
 Common symptoms that should never be ignored at any age include rectal bleeding, bloody stool, intestinal cramps, unexplained weight loss and changes in bowel habits that persist more than a few days.

 At any age you can do yourself a world of good by following five basic lifestyle guidelines:

 - Eat more fiber, including whole grains, fruits and veggies.